 "I became more purposeful with my service and more often went out of my way to help others in everyday life... overall, my time in the Silver Level has allowed me to develop many talents and become more self-reliant."

 "My involvement throughout the Duke of Edinburgh's Award process has really been an experience of self discovery.
 It allowed me to learn about myself, what I truly value, my likes and dislikes, and what kind of person I want to be."

 — Natalie W., Gold Award Achiever

-"The Award helped me to be more aware of issues in my community, my country, and globally.
-This awareness is what has made me want to do my best and make a difference in the world, for not just myself but others."
+"The Duke of Edinburgh's Award has helped me to be more aware of issues in my community, my country, and globally.
+This awareness is what has made me want to do my best and make a difference in the world for not just myself, but others."

 — Conall M., Gold Award Achiever